taichi-dev/taichi-docs-zh-cn/utilities.rst

 Code coverage
 -------------

-To ensure that our tests covered every situations, we need to have **coverage report**.
+To ensure that our tests covered every situation, we need to have **coverage report**.
-That is, to detect how many percent of code lines in is executed in test.
+That is, to detect how many percents of code lines in is executed in test.

 - Generally, the higher the coverage percentage is, the stronger our tests are.
 - When making a PR, we want to **ensure that it comes with corresponding tests**.
 Or code coverage will decrease.